northeastern-rc/rc-public-documentation/docs/source/faq.md

 Bad request or Server not available when trying to log in to OnDemand: These are often caused by corrupted cache files in our browser.
 Clear your browser cache and cookies data and restart your browser or try a different browser.
 Incognito windows often do not solve this problem.
 ::::

-::::{dropdown} Why can I login to the help portal but not my CCR account?
+::::{dropdown} Why can I login to the help portal but not my NU account?
-The Freshdesk help desk portal accounts are separate from our CCR system accounts.
-This allows people who do not yet have a CCR account to request help from CCR staff.
+The Freshdesk help desk portal accounts are separate from our NU system accounts.
+This allows people who do not yet have a NU account to request help from NU staff.
 For more info on CCR accounts, see our Getting Access page.
 For more info on the help desk portal, see here.
 ::::

 :::{button-link} faq.html